Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Where projects do not have a public outcome, or do not produce any printed or online material, you will need to think about how best to acknowledge Creative Australia funding.

-Elevate: First Nations Storytelling (Literature)
+Elevate: First Nations Storytelling and Literature Fund

 About the opportunity

-Elevate is for projects beginning after Thursday 1 February 2024.
+Elevate is for projects beginning after Friday 1 November 2024.

 Supported activities must last no longer than 12 months from the proposed start date.